Jebroer/PerfectSSL/README.md

 ## Usage Instructions

-1. **Download the Script**: Download the PowerShell script from this repository.
+1. **Download the Script**: Download the PowerShell script from this repository [here](https://github.com/yeorz/PerfectSSL/releases/).

 2. **Run as Administrator**: Right-click the script file and choose "Run as Administrator" to ensure proper permissions for modifying the Windows registry.